flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/04_engine-start-taxi.md

 `START ENGINES 1 and 2 ...........................................
 ANNOUNCE`<br/>
 `ENGINE MASTER 1 then 2.................................................
 ON`<br/>
 ???
 Note "ENGINE START"
-    Any engines can be started first, at the pilots discretion.
+    Any engine can be started first, at the pilots discretion.
 `WHEN AVAIL: ENGINE IDLE PARAMETERS ..........................
 CHECK NORMAL`<br/>
 ??? note "ENGNIE IDLE PARAMETERS"
     The engine idle parameters are displayed on the engine page on the system display.
 The engine idle parameters should